go-task/task/RELEASING_TASK.md

-The Travis CI should release automatically when a new Git tag is pushed to master, either for the artifact uploading (raw executables and DEB and RPM packages) and publishing of a new version in the [Homebrew tap][homebrewtap].
+The Travis CI should release automatically when a new Git tag is pushed to master, either for the artifact uploading (raw executables and DEB and RPM packages)

+# Homebrew

+To release a new version on the [Homebrew tap][homebrewtap] edit the [Formula/go-task.rb][gotaskrb] file, updating with the new version, download URL and sha256.

 # Snapcraft